REGULAR SPRING AND FALL WORKSHOPS!

-Workshop sessions can be limited to a day or an afternoon, but my regularly scheduled workshops can run two hours weekly anywhere from four to eight weeks, depending on the venue.
+Workshop sessions can be limited to a day or an afternoon, but my regularly scheduled workshops can run two hours weekly for five or six weeks, depending on the venue.

 I introduce a prompt (example: cup of coffee, the view from my window, how I got my name) with every meeting and we free write for ten minutes on whatever comes to mind.
 The idea is to pour onto the page whatever comes into your head.
 These can be rewritten or discarded, but I recommend holding on to them for awhile–rereading them at a later date.
 Reading aloud in class is recommended but voluntary.
 If it’s an on-line class (see below) you can choose to show your work only to me or to the other participants.

 I also give homework assignments.
 Again, these are voluntary.
 If you are currently working on something of your own, that’s okay.
 You can bring it to class to read aloud.
 In some cases, not very often, someone will print copies out for everyone in the class so they can read in advance and make comments.
 Often this is prohibitive in terms of timing.
-We just don’t have a lot of time for very long pieces (more than 5 pages).
+We just don’t have a lot of time for very long pieces (more than five pages).

 In general, I run these as a support group, rather than a critique group.
 The essential idea is to give the basic instruction to get started and keep going on writing your stories.
 You can ask for comments if you want.
 Otherwise everyone just nods and applauds or provides helpful, supportive hurrahs.

-The workshops take place at several locations, spring and fall, in Saratoga County, New York and beyond and most recently on-line through the Adirondack Center for Writing.
-Most groups also have an interim writing group that gathers between the workshop sessions when I’m not teaching.
+The workshops take place at several locations, spring and fall, in Saratoga County, New York and beyond.
+Most groups also have an interim writing group that gathers between the workshop sessions when I’m not leading.
 Also connect with your local library to see if they have a writing group.

 I also run private groups upon request.